-- J. Byrd Anti-Lobbying.
-If the Maximum Contract Amount exceeds \$100,000, the Contractor must complete and submit to the Agency a required certification form provided by the Agency certifying that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
+J. Byrd Anti-Lobbying.
+If the Maximum Contract Amount exceeds

+\$100,000.00, the Contractor must complete and submit to the Agency a required certification form provided by the Agency certifying that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
 1352.
-Contractor must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award; - K. "New Restrictions on Lobbying" as set forth in implementing regulations 45 C.F.R.
-Part 93.
-Contractor assures and certifies that: No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the making of any Federal grant, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal grant or cooperative agreement.
+Contractor must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award;

+K. "New Restrictions on Lobbying."
+As set forth in implementing regulations 45 CFR Part 93, Contractor assures and certifies that: No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress in connection with the making of any Federal grant, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal grant or cooperative agreement.